Drew Waters: Kansas City Royals

 Waters played in 98 games for the Royals in 2023, hitting .229/.300/.378 with 8 home runs, 32 RBI, and 16 stolen bases.
 Waters was optioned to Triple-A Omaha to begin the 2024 season.
-He was with the Royals for two stretches, playing 3 games in mid-June, then 4 games in July.
+He was with the Royals for two stretches, playing three games in mid-June, then four games in July.
 He batted .188 with one double and two walks in 19 plate appearances.
 With Omaha, he hit .290 with 13 home runs and 7 stolen bases in 109 games.

 Waters was optioned to Triple-A Omaha to begin the 2025 season.
 While playing for the Storm Chasers, Waters hit for the cycle for the first time in his professional career and was named International League Player of the Week for March 31 through April 6.
+Waters made 71 total appearances for the Royals during the regular season, batting .243/.288/.316 with one home run, 14 RBI, and five stolen bases.

+On March 25, 2026, Waters was designated for assignment by the Royals.
+He cleared waivers and was sent outright to Triple-A Omaha on March 29.
+In 98 appearances for Omaha, Waters batted .251/.312/.420 with 12 home runs, 49 RBI, and 17 stolen bases.
+On September 1, the Royals selected Waters' contract, adding him to their active roster.
+He was designated for assignment the next day without making an appearance for the Royals.
+Waters cleared waivers and was sent outright to Omaha on September 4.